adaltas/node-csv-docs/src/md/parse/options/group_columns_by_name.md

 ## Example

-The [group_columns_by_name example](https://github.com/adaltas/node-csv/blob/master/packages/csv-parse/samples/option.group_columns_by_name.js) contains a CSV data set with two columns named "email".
-Without the `group_columns_by_name` option, only the last email will be available.
-Instead, every email is returned in the form of an array:
+The [group_columns_by_name example](https://github.com/adaltas/node-csv/blob/master/packages/csv-parse/samples/option.group_columns_by_name.js) contains a CSV data set with two columns named "friend".
+Without the `group_columns_by_name` option, only the last friend will be available.
+Instead, every friend is returned in the form of an array:

 `embed:packages/csv-parse/samples/option.group_columns_by_name.js`